marcel-dempers/docker-development-youtube-series/course/content/web/tls/README.md

 Just like we saw in the browser network tools and `curl` , any network device where this traffic passes through, can read the information if its unencrypted. </br>

+This is not only concerning for sensitive information like passwords and credit card information, but overall privacy in general. <br/>

 This is why we have HTTPS, which is HTTP, but its encrypted.
-The "S" stands for "Secure" In order or HTTP traffic to be secure over HTTPS, the server would pass a TLS or SSL "handshake"
+The "S" stands for "Secure" In order or HTTP traffic to be secure over HTTPS, the server would pass a TLS or SSL "handshake" </br>

 SSL stands for `Secure Sockets Layer` </br>
 TLS stands for Transport Layer Security</br>